craftercms/docs/source/by-role/developer/common/local-dev-with-docker.rst

 #.
 Start Authoring.

-   Go to the Authoring browser URL and create a site.
-In the image below, site ``mysite`` was created using the website editorial blueprint:
+   Go to the Authoring browser URL and create a project/site.
+In the image below, project ``editorial`` was created using the website editorial blueprint:

    .. image:: /_static/images/developer/docker/docker-install-site-created.webp
       :alt: Docker Desktop - File Sharing